-This prompt is provided to allow you to continue, in the event that you halted the HP Patch/iX process prior to completing the CSLT creation (Phase I).

-If you accidentally type NO, HP Patch/iX purges all audit files and rebuilds them.
-If you did not complete the CSLT/STORE or STORE only creation (Phase I), you will have to start your patching process from the beginning.
-However, if you have completed the steps and procedures correctly up to now, you can go directly into Phase 2 of Patch/iX by typing: :PATCHIX PHASE2
+is prompt is provided to allow you to continue, in the event that you halted e HP Patch/iX process prior to completing the CSLT creation (Phase I). the I), j if y you accidentally type NO, HP Patch/iX purges all audit files and rebuilds em.
+If you did not complete the CSLT/STORE or STORE only creation (Phase you will have to start your patching process from the beginning.
+However, you have completed the steps and procedures correctly up to now, you can directly into Phase 2 of Patch/iX by typing: :PATCHIX PHASE2